makersacademy/chitter-challenge/README.md

 Made for Maker's Academy Week 4 - Web Applications

 My attempt at a small Twitter clone that allows the users to post messages to a public stream, based on the following user stories:

+You can find the full challenge description in docs/challenge_description.md.
 -------

 ```